PaulBowden673/Projects-MP-MP3/README.md

 <a href="https://paulbowden673.github.io/Projects-MP-MP2-Quiz/" rel="nofollow" target="_blank">Click  here</a> to access the site.

-**I built this website to give users a fun and enjoyable game to play.
-I based the game on Health & Safety questions so it can also be used for training**
 ## UX ##
 **The main purpose of this full-stack MongoDB-based Flask project is to create a database of recipes that allows users to create, read, update and delete (CRUD) recipes.
 "Simply Food" gives an access to all the recipes in the database for non-registered users.
 At the same time, it gives the opportunity to create an account and benifit from having convenient access to all features of the website.
 Registered users can add new recipes, edit and delete their own ones, as well as edit their username and password or delete account.
 Simply Food is a simple way to view, create and store your recipes!
 Sign in, get inspired, contribute, cook and enjoy!**

-**I incorporated the following things in order for the target audience to have a great experience when visiting my website,**

-- A Home page with buttons to start the game and also view the game rules.
-- A rules section so users can learn how to play the game.
-- A highscores section so users can keep track of thier scores and complete against other users for the highest score.
-- A Contact form so users can contact me with feedback via EmailJS.

 **USER STORIES**

 As a user, I want/expect:

-to view all the recipes without having to register to view all recipe details (including cuisine, meal and diet types, cooking time, servings, list of ingredients and directions) to see how many recipes are on the website to create my own account to add new recipes to edit my recipes to view a list of my recipes on a separate page and see how many recipes I've created to delete my recipes to log out any time and have the session terminated to change my current username to change my current password to delete my account and all recipes I've created to use the website from any device (laptop, tablet, mobile)
+- to view all the recipes without having to register
+- to view all recipe details (including cooking time, servings, list of ingredients and directions)
+- to create my own account
+- to add new recipes
+- to edit my recipes
+- to view a list of my recipes on a separate page and see how many recipes I've created
+- to delete my recipes
+- to log out any time and have the session terminated
+- to delete all recipes I've created
+- to use the website from any device (laptop, tablet, mobile)
 ## Design

    ### Colour Scheme
-   - The 3 main colours used on the site are Black, #571ce0 Blue and Red which are appropriate.
+   - The 3 main colours used on the site are #fff White, #f0f8ff Aliceblue which are appropriate.
    ### Typography
    - The Roboto font is the main font used throughout the whole site, with sans-serif as fallback in case the font does not load correctly.
 It is frequently used and easy to read.
-   - The Merriweather Sans font is used for headings throughout the site, with sans-serif fallback in case the font does not load correctly, it is optimised for a bold display on modern web browsers.

    ### Imagery

-- Background image taken from Pexels.com.
-Photo by Ash @ModernAfflatus
+- Background image taken from Unslpash.com.
+Photo by Gaelle Marcel
-- 404 page image taken from flaticon.com

 ## Wireframe Mock-ups